Richard L. Warms

 A comprehensive survey of the history, development, and application of major theoretical perspectives in cultural anthropology from the late 19th century to the present.

-Warms has also taught: Cultural Ecology, Cultures of Africa, Research Methods in Cultural Anthropology, Principles of Cultural Anthropology, Honors Seminar: Race and Ethnicity in Anthropological Perspective, Honors Seminar: The Anthropology of Violence and Terror, and Rise of Civilization.
+Warms has also taught: Cultural Ecology, Cultures of Africa, History of Anthropological Thought, Magic, Ritual, and Religion, Research Methods in Cultural Anthropology, Principles of Cultural Anthropology, Honors Seminar: Race and Ethnicity in Anthropological Perspective, Honors Seminar: The Anthropology of Violence and Terror, and Rise of Civilization.